 Life can throw unexpected surprises our way—including a global pandemic, which spurred more workers to search for remote employment.
-Whether you are hiring remote workers now, or your existing employees are working from home in another state, complying with multiple states’ employment and tax laws can be a headache.
+Whether you are hiring remote workers now, or your existing workers want to work from home in another state, complying with multiple states’ employment and tax laws can be a headache.

 While the worst of the pandemic may be behind us, remote work is likely here to stay.
 On one hand, it’s great for employers: you can find the best talent for your company’s specific needs.
 On the other, researching state and federal employment laws is a time-consuming and often expensive proposition.